-Survey data show that more than seventy percent of the people in most Middle Eastern countries have an unfavorable view of the United States, and stunningly, only one percent of people surveyed in Jordan and Palestine in 2003 held a favorable opinion of the United States.84 The same researchers found that in Indonesia, Jordan, Morocco, Pakistan and the Palestine Authority, Osama Bin Laden was among the top three "most trusted" leaders.85
+Survey data show that more than 70% of the people in most Middle Eastern countries have an unfavorable view of the United States, and stunningly, only 1% of people surveyed in Jordan and Palestine in 2003 held a favorable opinion of the United States.98 The same researchers found that in Indonesia, Jordan, Morocco, Pakistan, and the Palestine Authority, Osama Bin Laden was among the top three "most trusted" leaders.99

-While misinformation appears to be rampant in the Middle East (seventy-eight percent of respondents in seven Muslim countries said that they did not believe that the people responsible for the September 11, 2001, terrorist attacks on the World Trade Center and the Pentagon were Arabs), it probably is not much more rampant there than here in the United States (sixty-nine percent of Americans believe that it is likely that Saddam Hussein was personally involved in the attacks).86 The problem is that the two sorts of misinformation have one thing in common: the misinformation is used in ways that impose costs on countries, and people, in the Middle East itself.
+While misinformation appears to be rampant in the Middle East (78% of respondents in seven Muslim countries said they did not believe that the people responsible for the September 11 terrorist attacks on the World Trade Center and the Pentagon were Arabs), it probably is not much more rampant there than it is here in the United States (69% of Americans believe it is likely that Saddam Hussein was personally involved in the attacks).100 The problem is that the two sorts of misinformation have one thing in common: the misinformation is used in ways that impose costs on countries, and people, in the Middle East itself.
 The misinformation about Saddam Hussein, of course, was used to justify the U.S.-led coalition's most recent invasion of Iraq, which led to the overthrow of Saddam's regime and the eventual capture of the Iraqi leader.